-- For Emergency events that require immediate connection with Northern Health, please call : - HEMBC on call number (24/7) 1-855-554-3622 - HEMBC will notify/activate the appropriate Northern Health programs (i.e. Public Health, Acute Care, etc.) based on the nature of the event/emergency. - Please include this number in industry ERPs, for the use of permit holders in contacting Northern Health on an emergency basis. - Do NOT include this number on Public Awareness Pamphlets for individual projects; the EMBC/Oil and Gas Commission's emergency number(s) is more appropriate, and the HEMBC 24/7 number is on record with those agencies. - For non-urgent requests or emergency exercise planning/information, contact HEMBC North Director - o h.ca - Please note that Northern Health does not review or approve emergency response plans (ERPs) unless there is a request made from the regulators or governing agencies (e.g. Oil and Gas Commission, National Energy Board, Ministry of Environment, Environmental Assessment Office, etc.).
-Northern Health also does not require that general stakeholder consultation/notification packages be sent to Northern Health. - Please make your site and project ERPs available to Northern Health in the event of an emergency to: HEMBC@northernhealth.ca - For Environmental assessment inquires and general government consultation questions pertaining to health please email the NH Office of Health and Resource Development at: resource.development@northernhealth.ca
+- 1. For Emergency events that require immediate connection with Northern Health, please call: - HEMBC on call number ( 24/7) 855-554-3622 (or 855-55-HEMBC) - HEMBC will notify/activate the appropriate Northern Health programs (i.e. Public Health, Acute Care, etc.) based on the nature of the event/ emergency.
+Please include this number in industry ERPS, for the use of permit holders in contacting Northern Health on an emergency basis. - Please do NOT include this number on Public Awareness Pamphlets for individual projects; the EMBC/Oil and Gas Commission's emergency number(s) is more appropriate, and the HEMBC 24/7 number is on record with those agencies.

+2. For non-urgent requests related to Emergency Response Plans, or emergency exercise planning/information, contact HEMBC North Director

+- 3. For Environmental assessment inquires and general government consultation questions pertaining to health please email the NH Office of Health and Resource Development at: - resource.development@northernhealth.ca